Get started with NPL

 Edit the NPL code in the

-directory.
-You may for example start by changing the string (Text
+api/src/maindirectory.
+You may for example start by changing the string (Text) returned by thesayHellopermission -

 From the

-root of the cloned repository, start the NPL Runtime locallydocker compose up -d
+npl-demoroot of the cloned repository, start the NPL Runtime locallydocker compose up -d -

 Clear and upload the NPL code to the NPL Runtime